MotiWolffTesting/Snitch/README.md

 - BCrypt for password hashing

 ### Frontend
-- React 18 with TypeScript
+- React 18
 - React Router for navigation
 - Axios for API communication
-- Modern responsive design
+- Material-UI for components
+- Bootstrap for styling

 ### Infrastructure
 - Docker & Docker Compose